isrlab/isrlab.github.io/01 index.md

 ## Sparse Architectures for Control and Estimation

 We are interested in determining sparse architectures for control and estimation for large-scale dynamical systems in this work.
 For large-scale systems it is nontrivial to determine location and precision of sensors and actuators to achieve the desired closed-loop system performance.
 We also consider the tradeoff between utility and privacy in these problems.
 These problems are considered in the Kalman filtering framework  including ensemble and unscented variants, and $$\mathcal{H}_2$$ and $$\mathcal{H}_\infty$$ framework.
 Applications include tracking of aerospace vehicles, structural health-monitoring of wind-turbine blades, and battery thermal management.

 <img class="mySlides" src="assets/images/sparse_sensing.png" style="display:block; margin:auto; width:100%;max-width:1060px">

 ### Selected Papers

   1. V. Deshpande, R. Bhattacharya, K. Subbarao, [Sensor Placement with Optimal Precision for Temperature Estimation of Battery Systems](https://arxiv.org/pdf/2105.05976.pdf), **IEEE Control Systems Letters**, 2021.
   1. V. Deshpande, R. Bhattacharya, [Sparse Sensing Architectures with Optimal Precision for Tracking Multi-Agent Systems in Sensing-Denied Environments](https://arxiv.org/pdf/2103.00739.pdf), **American Control Conference**, 2021.
   1. V. Deshpande, R. Bhattacharya, [Sparse Sensing and Optimal Precision: Robust $$\mathcal{H}_\infty$$ Optimal Observer Design with Model Uncertainty](https://arxiv.org/pdf/2009.01930.pdf), **American Control Conference**, 2021.
   1. N. Das, R. Bhattacharya, [Privacy and Utility Aware Data Sharing for Space Situational Awareness from Ensemble and Unscented Kalman Filtering Perspective](https://arxiv.org/pdf/1912.03775.pdf), **IEEE Transactions in Aerospace and Electronic Systems**, 2020.
   1. V. Deshpande, R. Bhattacharya, [Sparse Sensing and Optimal Precision: An Integrated Framework for  $$\mathcal{H}_2/\mathcal{H}_\infty$$ Optimal Observer Design with Bounded Errors](https://arxiv.org/pdf/2003.10887.pdf), **IEEE Control System Letters**, 2020.
   1. N. Das, R. Bhattacharya, [Utility and Privacy in Object Tracking from Video Stream using Kalman Filter](https://arxiv.org/pdf/2006.08098.pdf), **Fusion**, 2020.
   1. N. Das, R. Bhattacharya, [Optimal Sensing Precision in Ensemble and Unscented Kalman Filtering](https://arxiv.org/pdf/2003.06003.pdf), **IFAC World Congress**, 2020.

-## Information Fusion on Manifolds for Space Situational Awareness
+## Space Domain Awareness

-Space situational awareness is concerned with tracking space objects and classifying them with respect to specific characteristics.
+Space domain awareness is concerned with tracking space objects and classifying them with respect to specific characteristics.
 In this research, we are developing novel algorithms for uncertainty propagation and state estimation.
 Challenges include non-Gaussian uncertainty supported on cylindrical coordinate systems $$\mathbb{R}^5\times\mathbb{S}$$, sparse sensing, and unknown sensor characteristics.
 These algorithms are used for conjunction analysis, which predicts upcoming object encounters to notify satellite operators and avoid high-risk encounters.

 <img class="mySlides" src="assets/images/ssa.png" style="display:block; margin:auto; width:100%;max-width:960px">